rmm5t/jquery-flexselect/README.markdown

 * Fix selectedIndex when mouse happens to sit over dropdown during incremental find. (perhaps unbind mouseover during filtering until a mousemove)
 * Build a better "marketing" page for the plugin including usage and examples.
+* Describe better what is going on, including the behavior of what is submitted from the form.
+* Add templating support for matched list output
+* Add highlighting of matches characters in the results

 ## Author